|

 Tire Boot

-happens it usually ruins the tube.
-And, if you’re not careful, when
+ruins the tube.
+And, if you’re not careful, when you install your

-and scaring the daylights out of you.
-It might even happen when you’re
+daylights out of you.
+It might even happen when you’re riding again

-riding again thinking that you just fixed your flat, which can be quite
+thinking that you just fixed your flat, which can be quite the revolting

-the revolting development.
-It’s why you should always carefully
+development.
+It’s why you should always carefully inspect tires

-inspect tires after flats, and why always having a tire boot in your repair
+after flats, and why always having a tire boot in your repair kit is such

 If you suffer a tire cut like this and you have a tire boot, the repair